Writchie19/PasswordChecker/README.md

+#Password Checker
-A generic hash table data structure created as part of my data structures course at San Diego State University
+Generic hash table and binary search tree data structures created as part of an assignment for my data structures course at San Diego State University

+Still need to clean up code, fix binary search tree (it doesn't work right now), and add some text files for the main